 Baylor/U.S. Department of Veterans Affairs Study

-A total of 12 healthy volunteer Veterans from either Operation Enduring Freedom, Operation Iraqi Freedom or Operation New Dawn will be administered single doses of AV-101, at 720 mg and 1440 mg, and placebo, over three weeks in a randomized, double-blind, cross-over study to define a dose-response relationship between AV-101 and relevant biomarkers related to NMDA function and others possibly related to suicidality.
-The results of this first-step study in healthy volunteer Veterans could lead to a Phase 2 study involving AV-101 and Veterans who are battling suicidal ideation or behaviors.
+A total of 12 healthy volunteer U.S. Veterans from either Operation Enduring Freedom, Operation Iraqi Freedom or Operation New Dawn will be administered single doses of AV-101, at 720 mg and 1440 mg, and placebo, over three weeks in a randomized, double-blind, cross-over clinical study to focus on target engagement and define a dose-response relationship between AV-101 and relevant biomarkers related to NMDA function possibly related to suicidal ideation (suicidal thoughts and behaviors).
+This first-step study in healthy volunteer U.S. Veterans is intended to facilitate progress towards a Phase 2 study involving AV-101 and U.S. Veterans who are battling suicidal ideation.

-VistaGen and the U.S. Department of Veterans Affairs (VA) entered into a Material Transfer Cooperative Research and Development Agreement (MT CRADA) regarding clinical trial material for this study, and government funding from the VA will be provided for substantially all other study costs.
+VistaGen and the U.S. Department of Veterans Affairs (VA) entered into a Material Transfer Cooperative Research and Development Agreement (MT CRADA) regarding clinical trial material for this study, and government funding from the VA is being provided for substantially all other study-related costs.

 For more information about the study, please visit www.clinicaltrials.gov.